 Car owners often get frustrated when car settings are reset after getting their car batteries changed.
 The saved radio channels are all gone.
 The clock reset.
-Electrical system of your car for example, the vehicle power windows can be dysfunctional and a visit to the workshop becomes unavoidable.
-No only more cost is involved, but also the time needed to get it fixed.
+Electrical system of your car, the vehicle power windows for example, can be dysfunctional.
+A visit to the workshop becomes unavoidable.
+Not only more cost may be incurred, but also the time needed to get things fixed.

-Why does replacement battery could reset and lose your car memory?
+Why does replacing battery reset car memory, anyway?

 It’s because auto manufacturers employ anti-theft measurements in your vehicle.
 If your vehicle loses power or the connection to the battery terminal is cut, the radio signal will be disabled.
 Unless you enter a special security code, it won’t function.
-I know a lot of people who have no idea this feature exists.
+Many car owners have no idea this feature exists.

-If you are going to change the car battery yourself, there are tools you might have to buy that will cost you some money.
-But this guide will help you change your vehicle’s battery without affecting the settings, while keeping the cost to a minimum.
+If you are going to change the car battery yourself, there are tools you might have to buy.
+This guide will help you change your vehicle’s battery without affecting the settings, while keeping cost to a minimum.

 Step 1: Finding the problem

 The first step is to determine whether you really need a battery change.
-Sometimes it's not due to a weak battery or battery failure that causes malfunction.
-Some times it is caused by the alternator or sometimes it is because of Sulphate build-up which is another common cause.
-It can build up around the terminal in the form of whitish or blue residue.
+Sometimes malfunctions are not caused by a weak battery.
+It could be due to sulphate build-up, a whitish or bluish residue around the terminals.
 Removing this residue can resolve battery issues.
-Common symptoms are:
+Common signs are: